MycroftAI/documentation/_pages/msk.md

 - Remind me to feed the Corgi at 5pm
 -
 Enter author: YourGitHubUserName

+Categories define where the skill will display in the Marketplace.
+It must be one of the following:
+Daily, Configuration, Entertainment, Information, IoT, Music & Audio, Media, Productivity, Transport.
+Enter the primary category for your skill:
+- Daily
+Enter additional categories (optional):
+- Productivity
+-
+Enter tags to make it easier to search for your skill (optional):
+- Dogs
+-

 Would you like to create a GitHub repo for it?
 (Y/n) Y
 === GitHub Credentials ===
 Username: YourGitHubUserName